valsamovich/cs.github.io/docs/tutorials/database.md

       StudentNumber → (AdviserID, AdviserName, Department, Phone, Office, StudentName) ADVISER_LIST (AdviserID, AdviserName, Department, Phone, Office, StudentNumber, StudentName)
                                                                        -------------

-From the discussion so far, we can formulate the following design principles for what we can call a **well-formed relation**:

-1. For a relation to be considered well formed, every determinant must be a candidate key.
-2. Any relation that is not well formed should be broken into two or more relations that are well formed.

-> Other defined normal forms: Boyce-Codd Normal Form (BCNF), first normal form (1NF).
+A process for normalizing relations into BNCF is shown, and a discussion of multivalued dependencies and 4NF is found.
+According to this process, relations that have normalization problems are divided into two or more relations that do not have such problems.
+Foreign keys are established between the old and new relations, and referential integrity constraints are created.

 ## Glossary